esangeni/Fast-Alignment-of-AR-Headset-from-Local-to-Geodetic-Coordinate-Frame-for-Navigation-and-Mixed-Realit/README.md

 # Fast Alignment of AR Headset from Local to Geodetic Coordinate Frame for Navigation and Mixed Reality Applications
-Code from the paper: "Fast-Alignment of AR Headset from Local to Geodetic Coordinate Frame for Navigation and Mixed Reality Applications"
+Code from the paper:
+E. Sangenis and A. M. Shkel, "Fast-Alignment of AR Headset from Local to Geodetic Coordinate Frame for Navigation and Mixed Reality Applications," in IEEE Sensors Letters, doi: 10.1109/LSENS.2025.3526597.

 - Still Need to upload the Unity Program
-- Ref. to the paper, uploading the paper public is wrong!! editorials can sue me